01-edu/public/subjects/devops/orchestrator/README.md

 > In the audit you will be asked different questions about the concepts and the practice of this project, prepare yourself!

-#### What next?
+#### What's next?

-In order to develop your knowledge and career as a devops engineer, we highly recommend you to learn and practice more about of kubernetes and even get a certification for kubernetes. https://kubernetes.io/training/
+In order to develop your knowledge and career as a devops engineer, we highly recommend you to learn and practice more about kubernetes and even get a certification for kubernetes. https://kubernetes.io/training/